 2.4.2.2 Hypothesis 2

-There will be a significant difference in SSEP response across the electrodes of interest (F1 & FC1) when comparing (2a) multisensory visuotactile illusory resizing to non-illusion, and when comparing (2b) effective unimodal visual illusory resizing to non-illusion conditions.
+There will be a significant difference in SSEP response across the electrodes of interest (F1 & FC1) when comparing (2a) the MS condition to the NI condition, when comparing (2b) the UV condition to the NI condition, and (2c) that there will be no significant difference when comparing the NIT condition to the NI condition.

 As mentioned in the EEG pre-processing steps in section 2.4.1, analysis of EEG data will involve taking a Fourier transform for each waveform averaged across the electrodes of interest, to obtain the amplitude for each trial at the vibration frequency (26Hz).
 These amplitudes will then be averaged across trials to give overall results for each participant, before running a repeated measures one way ANOVA comparing SSEP response from each experimental condition.
 The dependent variable will be SSSEP amplitude in µV, whilst the independent variable will be the different manipulations given in each comparison condition.
+Given significant findings in the ANOVA, post hoc comparisons of every condition will be conducted at a new alpha of .01 (corrected for 6 comparisons (MS Vs NI, MS Vs NIT, MS Vs UV, UV Vs NI, UV Vs NIT, NI Vs NIT)).
 Based on the pilot data in Figure 3, we would expect to see activation most pronounced over mid-frontal distributions, covering F1 and FC1 electrodes and therefore these electrodes are selected as the electrodes of interest.

 Interpretations for hypothesis 2 can be found in the design table (Appendix A).